natively/EventBooking/README.md

 * easy CMS to learn
 * extendible and customizable using "engines"
 * stacks on top of a normal Rails app without being obtrusive, adheres to "The Rails Way"
+* see http://refinerycms.com/guides for tutorials on adding engines to your app

 ### The Events Engine
 The events engine is just begging to be hacked.
 Here's what I did for Montego Bay: